-LOG\IN Log all IN operations to the file specified with "SET DEBUG <file>" LOG\OUT Log all OUT operations to the file specified with "SET DEBUG <file logging if no file has been specified.
+LOG\IN LOG\OUT Log all IN operations to the file specified with "SET DEBUG <file>" Log all OUT operations to the file specified with "SET DEBUG <file>".
+Use "SET NODEBUG" to close the file.
+Also note that there is no logging if no file has been specified.